What are the steps for a criminal case in Cleveland?Criminal Attorney Cleveland

 During a preliminary hearing, you will appear in front of a judge or magistrate and be informed of the charges against you and your rights.
 You will also be able to make a statement if you wish, and in some cases, you may be called upon to plead.
+Especially in drug an DUI cases.

 The Grand Jury